2018 Asylum Trends

 Top nationalities with International Protection: Libya, Syria and Eritrea

 Arrivals to Malta from 2015 until summer 2018 had mainly been regular arrivals, with disembarkations of boats in the Mediterranean taking place in Italy.
-Then from June t0 October 2018 there have been 981 boat arrivals.
-While many of these people remain in Malta, a number of those arriving on boats are being relocated to other EU countries following ad hoc agreements between EU Member States.
+Then from June to December 2018 there have been over 1000 boat arrivals.
+While many of these people remain in Malta, a number of those arriving on boats are being transfered to other EU countries following ad hoc agreements between EU Member States.

 Archive: 2002 – 2017